 4. Your application must be complete, neatly written, and error-free; essays must be well written and organized.

-5. Document your extracurricular activities and involvements, both in high school and in the community, in the form of a résumé; most scholarship applications requires this information to be listed.
+5. Document your extracurricular activities and involvements, both in high school and in the community.

 8. It is your responsibility to make sure the application package is complete.

 III.
 Institutional Scholarships – These are Awarded by the College You Attend:

 Most scholarships are awarded by individual colleges and are called Institutional Scholarships.
 To learn about scholarships that you might qualify for, you should contact the Financial Aid Office at the school you plan to attend.

 A. ACT (American College Test): The ACT is required for admission to many colleges and institutions including all state supported universities and some public community colleges in Illinois.
 Illinois high school students who want to compete for Illinois State Scholar Awards must take this test in their junior year.
 The ACT assessment format is comprised of four tests: English, Mathematics, Reading, and Science Reasoning.
 It will provide four test scores and a composite score plus two sub-scores in English and Reading and three sub-scores in Mathematics.
 For additional information, visit the guidance office.

 Quick Links: ACT Website · ACT Registration · ACT Procedure · ACT F.A.Q.